funkrusher/fk-framework-quarkus-jooq/README.md

 # Quarkus demo: jOOQ with Liquibase, RESTEasy, Gradle, Testcontainers

-This is a minimal CRUD service exposing a couple of endpoints over REST.
+This is an example of a Mono-Repo Multi-Module Project, that can be a starter for the typical SaaS Project-Teams-Approach, where several Project-Teams work on a SaaS-Application in the context of a mid-sized company, where the teams want to start with a Modular Monolith because it is easier to maintain, but need a good modular separation between the Project-Teams, and an easy splitting of modules into separate microservices, as soon as this is becoming more relevant, when the teams are growing.

 Instead of using the typical Hibernate/ORM, we will explore jOOQ Object Oriented Querying and the possible benefits of using such a more dynamic approach to database operations in a multi-tenancy + multi-language context.

 Under the hood, the code is using:
 - Quarkus Framework